Albatros C.VII: Design & development

 Work commenced on what would become the C.VII as soon as Albatros became aware that production of the troublesome Mercedes D.IV engine was facing termination, which impacted the company's existing Albatros C.V reconnaissance aircraft as it was solely powered by the D.IV - without a compatible engine, production could not be continued.
 Albatros's design team hastily drew up multiple proposals as alternative options; one of these, internationally designated C.VI, was considered to be a retrograde step and ultimately not pursued for production.
 What would become the C.VII was largely considered to be a stop-gap measure while the company designed a higher performance successor later on; accordingly, the use of as many standard components and subassemblies of the C.V was encouraged while the most substantial change was the adoption of the Benz Bz.IV engine, an established and dependable powerplant.

-One of the main visual distinguishing differences between the C.V and the C.VII was the cylinder block of the engine; on the latter aircraft, this protruded above the inspection panels.
+One of the main visual differences between the C.V and the C.VII was the cylinder block of the engine; on the latter aircraft, this protruded above the inspection panels.
 Engine cooling used radiators attached to the sides of the fuselage just forward of the lower wing's leading edge.
 The forward fuselage had to be redesigned to properly accommodate the Bz.IV engine and its ancillary components.
 The fuselage structure largely conformed with the company's established practices, making extensive use of plywood and not using any internal bracing.
 The wings were directly derived from both versions of the C.I; specifically, the upper wing was almost identical to that of the C.V/17 while the lower wing was the more angular design used on the C.V/16.
 The empennage and undercarriage were similarly derived.
 The flying controls also had no innovation over their predecessor.